accoffin12/-streaming-05-smart-smoker/README.md

 * AFTER earning credit for the assignment, THEN create and share additional custom projects.
 It's important to note that this project only develops a Producer, we will be heavily relying on the RabbitMQ Admin Panel and logs.
 The logs for this project have been included in the repository to show that the message is being sent to the queue.

+## 6b.
+Consumers (Updated)
+The requirements as stipulated in 4a created during Module 5 are the same for this project.
+The student is required to modify preexisting basecode to create the consumers.
+Basecode samples are included in the respository and were pulled from "streaming-04-multiple-consumers" repository.

+**Consumer Specific:**
+We want to know if:
+1. The smoker temperature decreases by more than 15 degrees F in 2.5 minutes (smoker alert!)
+2. Any food temperature changes less than 1 degree F in 10 minutes (food stall!)

+Time Windows:
+* Smoker time window = 2.5 minutes
+* Food time window = 10 minutes

+Deque Max Length(maxlen)
+* At one reading every 30 seconds, the smoker deque maxlen is 5(2.5 min * 1 reading/0.5 min)
+* At one reading every 30 seconds, the food deque max length is 20 (10 min * 1 reading/0.5 min)

-# 5. Developing Producer/Consumer
+# 7. Developing Producer
-There are two Producers in this Repository.
-The first was created to run through the process of creating a producer for a smoker.
-The second was streamlined based on the needs of the consumer being developed for Module 6.

-The Producer for this project is based on a Base Code provided by Dr. Case called v2_emitter_of_tasks from the streaming-04-multiple-consumers.
+The Producer for this project is based on a Base Code provided by Dr. Case called v2_emitter_of_tasks from the [streaming-04-multiple-consumers](https://github.com/denisecase/streaming-04-multiple-consumers).
 Samples of the v2_emitter_of_tasks.py can be found in the BaseCode_Samples folder and two variations on a Consumer.
 The entire base code was kept, with some sections modified to meet the assignment requirements.
 The original code included a path to the RabbitMQ Admin Website in lines 44 to 51.

-The same can be said for the consumer which also utilizes a variation of the v2_listening_worker.py found in streaming-04-multiple-consumers written by Dr. Case.
-A sample has been included in the folder BaseCode_Samples.
+**See 7c.
+Producer (Updates) for modifications made to Producer in M6.**

-## 5a.
+## 7a.
 ProducerV1: send_message Function
 This particular Producer focused on developing a Producer that would stream data to 3 separate queues, smoker_queue, foodA_queue, and foodB_queue.
 To do this the variables were declared upfront.
 There were complications when the variables were placed under the entry point, so they were moved to the top under the Imported Libraries.

 ```